Acjachemen: American occupation, genocide, and territorial conquest

 American occupation resulted in increasing power and wealth for European immigrants and Anglo-Americans to own land and property by the 1860s, "in sharp contrast to the pattern among Californios, Mexicans, and Indians."
 In the Santa Ana and San Juan Capistrano townships, most Californios lost their ranchos in the 1860s.
 By 1870, European immigrants and Anglo-Americans now owned 87 percent of the land value and 86 percent of the assets.
 Native people went from owning 1 percent of the land value and assets, as recorded in the 1860 census, to 0 percent in 1870.
-Anglo-Americans became the majority of the population by the mid-1870s and the towns in which they resided "were characterized by a marked lack of ethnic diversity."
+Anglo-Americans became the majority of the population by the mid-1870s, and the towns in which they resided "were characterized by a marked lack of ethnic diversity."
 In the 1890s, a permanent elementary school was constructed in San Juan.
-However, until 1920, for education beyond sixth grade, "students had to relocate to Santa Ana – an impossibility for the vast majority of Californio and Juaneño families."
+However, until 1920, for education beyond sixth grade, "students had to relocate to Santa Ana – an impossibility for the vast majority of Californio and Acjachemen families."